 - Virtual network: Choose the virtual network to which you want to add this gateway.
 Click Virtual network to open the Choose a virtual network blade.
 Select the VNet.
 If you don't see your VNet, make sure the Location field is pointing to the region in which your virtual network is located.

-Public IP address: This blade creates a public IP address object to which a public IP address will be dynamically assigned.
+Create public IP address: This blade creates a public IP address object to which a public IP address will be dynamically assigned.
 Click Public IP address to open the Choose public IP address blade.
 Click +Create New to open the Create public IP address blade.
 Input a name for your public IP address.
 Click OK to save your changes to this blade.
 The IP address is dynamically assigned when the VPN gateway is created.
 VPN Gateway currently only supports Dynamic Public IP address allocation.
 However, this does not mean that the IP address changes after it has been assigned to your VPN gateway.
 The only time the Public IP address changes is when the gateway is deleted and re-created.
 It doesn't change across resizing, resetting, or other internal maintenance/upgrades of your VPN gateway.

 - Subscription: Verify that the correct subscription is selected.